NCSU-Libraries/ocracoke/README.md

 ### OCR a Resource

-This will show you all the rake tasks available for ocracoke:
+This will show you all the rake tasks available for Ocracoke.
+In another terminal run the following:

 ```sh
 vagrant ssh